Monday, October 30, 2017

 Friday, October 20, 2017

 We had a good time with The Girl last weekend, picking up our wines at Perisso's Sip and Stroll, listening to live music.
 Then we bopped over to TNL and lo and behold, there too was live music.
-So of course we stayed for a tasting and a bottle.

 Wineries are some of the nicest places to hang out.
 Beautiful scenery, friendly people, and wonderful wine!

-Yes, grasshoppers ARE bigger in Texas.
+Yes, grasshoppers are bigger in Texas.
 There are millions of them at Highlands!
 Grasshoppers I can handle.
-Wasps and scorpions...not so much.
+Wasps and scorpions, not so much.

 What you do with wrinkly apples no one will eat: throw open the back door, turn on the oven, and make cinnamon apple bread.